jigpu/linuxwacom-wiki-archive/wiki/Fixed_device_files_with_udev.md

 link Wacom USB tablet to */dev/input/wacom*.
 It can be done by adding the following rules in */etc/udev/rules.d/60-wacom.rules*.
 Some distributions use a different number for the file name.
-Please look for proper one with wacom under */etc/udev/rules.d*.
+Please look for proper one with wacom under */etc/udev/rules.d* or */lib/udev/rules.d*.

 In other words the two versions of 60-wacom.rules below provide you with USB symlinks to use in your xorg.conf.
 Two symlinks are supported,